 Wait, is he speaking English?!?
 Confused and excited, I began a meaningful conversation with him where I learned he was a born and raised Costa Rican, working in the tech industry in San Jose, the capital.
 I was shocked.
 I was seemingly on the other side of the world, and yet, this young man was just like me.
 It was then and there, at the tender young age of 27, I realized that there was a whole world out there, waiting to be explored.
 An entire world outside of the Bay Area bubble I grew up in.

 My love for photography was born on that trip.
-Today, looking back at my horrible images, I am surprised I didn’t toss my camera into the vibrant blue ocean that stretched for miles in front of Shake Joe’s and drown my self-pity in another Pina Colada.
+Today, looking back at my horrible images, I am surprised I didn’t toss my camera into the vibrant blue ocean that stretched for miles in front of Shake Joe’s Beach Shack and drown my self-pity in another Pina Colada.
 But I was having fun.
-I didn’t think about whether someone would buy a print or weather a tourism board would ever pay me to document their country.
+I didn’t think about whether someone would buy a print or whether a tourism board would ever pay me to document their country.
 All I knew is that the euphoric feelings that would wash over me when I created a photograph were addicting.

 After a couple of years honing my craft (aka, taking thousands of more horrible images), I decided to travel to Peru with a company called The Giving Lens.
 As a small team of six, our mission was to introduce and teach photography to the children of Picaflor House.
 We learned that teaching these children how to express themselves through art could have a direct impact on the course that their lives were headed, just like that moment I cautiously walked onto that bus in Costa Rica.
 Growing up with very little money or materialistic goods in the village of Oropesa, these children are vulnerable to many dangers.
 As a means of escape from their struggles, crime, alcoholism, or even drugs could be in their future.
 Even seemingly innocent appearing escape routes can have disastrous consequences.
 Begging for money and selling trinkets instead of going to school can set a child up for a lifetime of poverty, which most likely would be passed down for generations to come.